View Source mix release (Mix v1.18.0)

 • Target ABI (for example, musl or gnu)

 In addition to matching the target triple, it is also important that the target has all of the system packages that your application will need at runtime.
-A common one is the need for OpenSSL when building an application that uses :crypto or :ssl, which is dynamically linked to ERTS.
-The other common source for native dependencies like this comes from dependencies containing NIFs (natively-implemented functions) which may expect to dynamically link to libraries they use.
+A common one is the need for OpenSSL when building an application that uses :crypto or :ssl, which is dynamically linked to the Erlang VM.
+Project dependencies containing NIFs (natively-implemented functions) may also dynamically link to system libraries, so check those accordingly.

 Of course, some operating systems and package managers can differ between versions, so if your goal is to have full compatibility between host and target, it is best to ensure the operating system and system package manager have the same versions on host and target.
 This may even be a requirement in some systems, especially so with package managers that try to create fully reproducible environments (Nix, Guix).